 Learning our country’s second official language will not only enhance a student’s overall skills in learning, but can also expand his/her career opportunities and create bilingual citizens of our children.
-Beginning in Preschool and continuing until Grade Eight, our students begin with simple words that eventually grow into complete and complex conversations.
+Beginning in Grade Four and continuing until Grade Eight, our students begin with simple words that eventually grow into complete and complex conversations.

 Our Health program develops self-awareness and a detailed knowledge of nutrition, how to protect and take care of the human body, and how to exercise and live a balanced lifestyle.
 Staff and parents work together to help students develop attitudes and skills for healthy eating.
 By creating a supportive environment and encouraging our students to make informed choices, we help them establish patterns for healthy living they’ll carry into adulthood.

 The Social Studies curriculum is designed to give our students a solid knowledge of geography; an appreciation of the past through the study of history, helping them develop an understanding of the present; and how to apply this knowledge to daily life.
 In Grade 7 and 8 students are introduced to the world of business and the economy.
 This provides an opportunity to explore technology; understand ethics, the community, and the environment; and how these rapidly changing issues relate to business today.